Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 # Using Tiered Storage

-With the introduction of tiers, the data blocks managed by Tachyon are not necessarily in memory;
+With the introduction of tiers, the data blocks managed by Alluxio are not necessarily in memory;
 blocks can be in any of the available tiers.
-To manage the placement and movement of the blocks, Tachyon uses *allocators* and *evictors* to place and re-arrange blocks between the tiers.
-Tachyon assumes that tiers are ordered from top to bottom based on I/O performance.
+To manage the placement and movement of the blocks, Alluxio uses *allocators* and *evictors* to place and re-arrange blocks between the tiers.
+Alluxio assumes that tiers are ordered from top to bottom based on I/O performance.
 Therefore, the typical tiered storage configuration defines the top tier to be MEM, followed by SSD, and finally HDD.

 ## Storage Directories

 A tier is made up of at least one storage directory.
-This directory is a file path where the Tachyon blocks should be stored.
-Tachyon supports configuring multiple directories for a single tier, allowing multiple mount points or storage devices for a particular tier.
-For example, if you have five SSD devices on your Tachyon worker, you can configure Tachyon to use all five devices for the SSD tier.
+This directory is a file path where the Alluxio blocks should be stored.
+Alluxio supports configuring multiple directories for a single tier, allowing multiple mount points or storage devices for a particular tier.
+For example, if you have five SSD devices on your Alluxio worker, you can configure Alluxio to use all five devices for the SSD tier.
 Configuration for this is described [below](#enabling-and-configuring-tiered-storage).
 Choosing which directory the data should placed is determined by the [allocators](#allocators).